 First Aid Boxes:

-A First Aid box is taken when children are engaged in out of school activities such as tours, soccer/camogie/ football/hurling games.
+A First Aid bag is taken when children are engaged in out of school activities such as tours, excursions, soccer/camogie/ football/hurling games.

 We recommend that any child who shows signs of illness should be kept at home.
+If a child has had an episode of vomiting or diarrhoea, they should be kept at home for 24 hours after the last episode.
 Children who are unwell cannot be supervised indoors at break time.

 Roles and Responsibilities: